NathanNeurotic/opentuna-installer-remapped/README.md

 ##### note:

 the following folders will be deleted from the memory card during install to avoid issues, it is recommended to backup these folders if they exist incase you decide to revert to your previous setup.
+Remember when doing so, to `copy` the folder and `psupaste` it to your chosen storage device.
+To restore your backups, you would `psupaste` the `.psu` files from your storage device back to memory card.
+This shouldn't be necessary, but this is how you would do it.

 - `BOOT`
 - `SYS-CONF`